Skip to main content

 detailsDetailed informationError stack, configuration info, etc.

-• success: Successful operation, e.g., "Page created successfully"
+• success: Successful operation, such as "Page created successfully"

-• ⚠️ warn: Warning information, e.g., "Configuration missing, using default"
+• ⚠️ warn: Warning information, such as "Configuration missing, using default value"

 Practical Scenarios